Your lease

 Always keep your lease in a safe place, so that you can refer to it when you need to.
 If you need a copy of your lease you can:

-- Buy one from the Land Registry Service: Land Registry Service - Lease
+- buy one from the Land Registry Service (opens new window)

-- Buy one from Gateshead Council (you will be charged a retrieval and printing fee)
+- buy one from Gateshead Council (you will be charged a fee to retrieve and print it)

 Loft space